 There are plenty of mid range and luxury accommodations available on each island.
 Ensure, you book in advance to avoid surprises.
 There are cafes and eateries for reasonably priced meal.
 Grenada is known for its sea food and unsurprisingly so.
 Remember to sit beach side while sipping on a Malibu or any drink of your choice and eating the best of prawns, fish, crabs and other sea food items made the Grenada style.

-- Cheap Hotels Near Museo Nacional Del Prado
+- 3 Star Hotels Hotels Near Museo Nacional Del Prado

 - Budget Hotels Near Thyssen - Bornemisza Museum